Bliss. Strength. Love. Peace.

 Secondly, I will strive to make my stories reasonably long.
-My younger brother Symo, a fan of this website, once complained to me that my stories are too short - something a reviewer of this website mentioned when I unsuccessfully applied for Google ads some time in 2016.
+My younger brother Symo, a fan of this blog, once complained to me that my stories are too short - something a reviewer of this website mentioned when I unsuccessfully applied for Google ads some time in 2016.
 That's why I have resolved to write longer stories while keeping them fresh and engaging.

 Thirdly, I will now be more original.
 Back in 2016 when I became interested in copyright laws, I happened to read the fourth page of my NIV Bible where the publisher's name and other nitty-gritty details are listed.
 From that page, I learnt that anyone is free to quote any verse from the NIV Bible without permission from the publisher provided the quoted verses don't constitute more than 25% of the written work.

 And from that notice in my Bible, I have decided that at least 75% of the contents in the stories I will write must be my own words.
 That means if I will have to quote any book (in which case I will always link my audience to the Amazon page from where they can purchase the book), I will not let the quoted text account for more than 25% of my story.